-In May 2013 a soil removal was conducted in an attempt to remove soils contaminated by PCE in excess of the residential soil cleanup objective (SCO) of 5.5 parts per million (ppm).
-Approximately 100 cubic yards of soil contaminated with PCE and its breakdown products were removed from the northeast corner of the site during the IRM.
-The contaminated soil was properly disposed of off-site.
-Post-excavation sampling indicated that the residential SCO for PCE was still exceeded in 2 locations, with concentrations of 67 parts per million (10' depth) and 39 ppm (13' depth) in the northeast corner of the property.
+In May 2013 an IRM soil removal was conducted in an attempt to remove soils contaminated by PCE in excess of Residential SCO of 5.5 parts per million (ppm).
+Approximately 100 cubic yards of soils contaminated with PCE and its breakdown products were removed from the northeast corner of the site during an IRM soil removal.
+Post IRM sampling indicated that the residential PCE SCO was still exceeded in 2 locations, with concentrations of 67 ppm (10' depth) and 39 ppm (13' depth) in the northeast corner of the property.